adimiko/TransactionalBox/documentation/docs/introduction.md

 They are designed to provide a general understanding of how transactional box works.

 ### Outbox
-Outbox is responsible for adding messages to the storage, and then getting the messages and adding them to the transport.
+The outbox is responsible for adding messages to the storage and then adding at least once to the transport.
 <div align="center">
 ![Outbox](assets/outbox.png)
 </div>

 ### Inbox
-Inbox is responsible for getting messages from transport and adding them to the storage, and then processing messages.
+The inbox is responsible for getting messages from the transport and adding them to the storage, and then processes these messages.
 <div align="center">
 ![Inbox](assets/inbox.png)
 </div>